 This is a Malaysian-made ‘D’ or Dumble-style amp.
-Dumbles themselves are the most expensive amps in the world, commanding tens of thousands of dollars on the secondhand market as, like Trainwrecks, they’re not made anymore.
-(Their reclusive maker Howard Alexander Dumble having retreated further into the Arizona desert to make guns, apparently).
+Original Dumbles are the most expensive amps in the world, commanding tens of thousands of dollars on the secondhand market as, like Trainwrecks, they’re not made anymore.

 Trouble is, each Dumble amp is made for a specific player, so it may not sound great in another’s hands.
 Anyway, scarcity and fantastic prices have led to a whole industry of boutique replicas, clones and ‘reissues’ – makers like Two Rock, Bludotone, Fuchs, Brown Note, all of them expensive in their own right.
 Ceriatone are also in this category, though they make a wide variety of beautifully-made classic amp replicas which they offer in kit or ready-made from from their base in Malaysia.

 The 1 x 12 speaker is a Thiele design, closed back with tuned front facing ports, very efficient, from the Custom Cabinet Company.
 The snakeskin covering was prompted by a friend’s.
-Well, if you’re going to have an amp made, it might as well look distinctive.
-It’s a brand-new arrival so I’m still getting to know it, and I’m experimenting with different speakers which experience I might blog about too.
+Well, if you’re going to have an amp made, it might as well look distinctive and this is the nicest snakeskin tolex I’ve ever seen – shame I can’t find any more of it.